abhinavanand1608/Entertainment-App/README.md

 # Youtube Entertainment App

 This app tells you about the most searched result of a particular input you give.
 The input can be the name of a music artist or a computer course which you are interesed in.
-This app is made using Google Cloud Platform which is a pretty nice offering of Google.
+This app is built on Google Cloud Platform which is a pretty nice offering of Google.

 ## Installation